opensourcefeed/opensourcefeed.github.io/distribution-trident.md

 base : [trueos]
 telegram : "https://t.me/ProjectTrident"

-description : Project Trident desktop operating system based on TrueOS.
+description : Project Trident is a desktop operating system based on TrueOS.
 In addition to all capabilities from regular BSD releases, it provides a set of tools to make life easier.

 stories:
   "TrueOS becomes a core OS, the Desktop project will be continued as Trident" : "http://www.open-source-feed.com/2018/06/trueos-is-becoming-core-operating-system.html"